mangila/spring-crud/README.md

 Live Integration testing is done with [Venom](https://github.com/ovh/venom).

+[Pre-commit](https://pre-commit.com/) hooks are used to run tests before a git commit.

 **NOTE: This project is just for demonstration purposes.
 With a POC value**

 ### App